-- 48. The redevelopment of the Scheme Land is a priority for the Council.
-189 The Scheme would make a significant contribution to the promotion and achievement of the economic, social and environmental wellbeing of the area.
-190 - 49.
-With regards to the economic benefits of the Scheme, it would deliver 45 additional units of housing, 50% of which would be affordable by habitable room; an increased modern retail offer, which would capitalise on the success of the pedestrianisation of Church Street; and new commercial office space.
-He Brownrigg on behalf of the TRT agreed that these uses were consistent with the TAAP and that the delivery of such uses were benefits of the Scheme.
-He Brownrigg accepted that the delivery of the affordable housing units would make a meaningful contribution to the Borough's affordable housing need, in particular given that the number of units to be provided through the Scheme would equate to the total affordable housing units that were delivered last year.
-In contrast, the TRT maintains that the delivery of market housing on the Scheme Land would not make a meaningful contribution to the Borough's housing need.
-This is notwithstanding Mr Brownrigg's acceptance that there is an acute housing crisis in London and that the emphasis on the delivery of housing on the Scheme Land is a key strand of planning policy. - 50.
-The TRT accepts that the delivery of retail units and commercial floorspace is a requirement of planning policy but considers that additional retail floorspace is not necessary in Twickenham.
-As explained by Mr Chadwick, the Council considers that the increased retail offer would assist in increasing the footfall in the area by strengthening the sense of destination on the Scheme Land, thereby enhancing spending in the local area.
-This is further supported by the delivery of a gastro-pub/restaurant and café.
-The Events Space and widening of Water Lane would also provide the opportunity to hold regular markets.
-These uses provide employment opportunities for local people, the value of which is appraised in the Council's Social and Additional Value Report.
-As demonstrated by the second public consultation, 84% of all respondents and 68% of respondents with a disability would be more likely to visit the riverside after the Scheme had been delivered than now. - 51.
-With regards to the social well-being benefits of the Scheme, the delivery of good quality market and affordable housing on land that is partially derelict is a significant benefit of the Scheme.
-The improvements to the public realm would help to address the current issue with anti-social and criminal behaviour taking place on the Scheme Land, and address the
+- 48. The redevelopment of the Scheme Land is a priority for the Council.189 The Scheme would make a significant contribution to the promotion and achievement of the economic, social and environmental wellbeing of the area.190 - 49.
+With regards to the economic benefits of the Scheme, it would deliver 45 additional units of housing, 50% of which would be affordable by habitable room; an increased retail offer, which would capitalise on the success of the pedestrianisation of Church Street; and new commercial office space.191 Mr Brownrigg on behalf of the TRT agreed that these uses were consistent with the TAAP and that the delivery of such uses were benefits of the Scheme.192 Mr Brownrigg accepted that the delivery of the affordable housing units would make a meaningful contribution to the Borough's affordable housing need, in particular given that the number of units to be provided through the Scheme would equate to the total affordable housing units that were delivered in the Borough last year.193 In contrast, the TRT maintains that the delivery of market housing need.194 This is notwithstanding Mr Brownrigg's acceptance that there is an acute housing crisis in London, and that the emphasis on the delivery of housing on the Scheme Land is a key strand of planning policy.195 - 50.
+The TRT accepts that the delivery of retail units and commercial floorspace is a requirement of planning policy but considers that additional retail floorspace is not necessary in Twickenham.196 As explained by Mr Chadwick, the Council considers that the increased retail offer would assist in increasing the footfall in the area by strengthening the sense of destination on the Scheme Land, thereby enhancing spending in the local area.197 This is further supported by the delivery of a gastro-pub/restaurant and café.
+The Events Space and widening of Water Lane would also provide the opportunity to hold regular markets.198